 Digital Directions: Toward skills development and inclusion of Indigenous Peoples in the new economy

 CCAB and Tata Consultancy Services share the preliminary findings from their interactive workshop with Indigenous business leaders and allies in the IT space.

 TD Economics Special Report: Aboriginal Businesses increasingly embracing innovation

-In partnership with TD Economics, this report reviews CCAB’s 2016 Promise and Prosperity data and reviews the successes and challenges facing Indigenous businesses today.
+In partnership with TD Economics, this report reviews CCAB’s 2016 Aboriginal Business Survey data to highlight the successes and challenges facing Indigenous businesses today.